 “Drawing is a transferable skill which can be integrated into the entire curriculum.” – The Big Draw

-Year 8 pupils took part in animation workshops, 6th, 7th, 8th December… They learnt about the history of animation from cavemen, the Victorians to present day!
-Robin Webb (North East animator) worked with the students, showing them how to create figures from plasticine, backdrops and the process involved in animation.
-The pupils totally got to grips with the technology, modelling and moving their characters and produced some very creative and unusual storylines for their animations…Hard to imagine 1 second of animation took 12 frames…Students then recorded their sound effects and their scripts…It was great to see the students so engaged and enthusiastic, and we are looking forward to seeing the edited versions in the New Year, once Robin has merged the animation and sound together.
+Again, Year 8 pupils were lucky enough to take part in some animation workshops, as part of BFMAF.
+They learnt about the history of animation from cavemen, the Victorians to present day!
+Robin Webb (North East animator) worked with the students again, showing them how to create figures from plasticine, backdrops and the process involved in animation.
+The pupils totally got to grips with the technology, modelling and moving their characters and produced some very creative and unusual storylines for their animations…Hard to imagine 1 second of animation took 12 frames…Students then recorded their sound effects and their scripts…It was great to see the students so engaged and enthusiastic, and we are looking forward to seeing the edited versions once Robin has merged the animation and sound together.
 In the meantime, check out the photos on the school website.

 Big thanks to Berwick Visual Arts and Northumberland Arts Development, NAD, for granting funding for this project, as part of our Arts Award Explore…and Robin Webb for his energy and expertise…and managing to avoid the BUG!

 A group of year 8 students successfully took part in ‘ARTS AWARD – EXPLORE’ for the first time this year…